lpinner/catchall/README.md

-# catchall
-Catch all repo for general "stuff"
+# Catch all repo for general "stuff".

-Unmaintained...
+Mainly for my own use, not intended as as projects for general usage.
+Only maintained as and when I need to.